 So in the mist of all of these, what do I do?
 I'm sure a lot of you are familiar with this quote: When the going gets tough, the tough go shopping!

+I bought myself a set of paint brush and a pencil case.
+I'm not a big fan of synthetic paint brushes.
+But how could you walk away from these beauties?
 The last time I owned a pencil case I was about 16 years old.
 But since I started to draw, instead of scouting the usual handbag, I spent a lot of time browsing cute stationery stores.

 With all of these happenings, it's really messing me up.
 So I think I'm going to stay in my "cruise mode" a little bit longer.
 Also I'm contemplating to do some basic drawing classes.
 There is only so much I could learn by myself through books and practices.
 It will be good to have a real person I could seek immediate advice.